Car Loses Power While Driving + Check Engine Light

 4. Catalytic converter or exhaust-related issue

-A catalytic converter problem can sometimes make the car feel restricted, especially at higher speed or under heavier load.
+A catalytic converter problem can make the car feel restricted, especially at higher speed or under heavier load.

 What It Feels Like in Real Life